 The final choice as to the size of the implant should be entirely yours.
-By all means, listen to your surgeon’s opinion but always choose the size that YOU feel gives you the ‘look’ you want and not what you think others may like.
+By all means, listen to your doctor’s opinion but always choose the size that YOU feel gives you the ‘look’ you want and not what you think others may like.

-Based on many chest and breast measurements, our Surgeon will hand you various implant shapes and sizes that suit your measurements and have you insert them one at a time into a crop-top to see in a mirror the correction each can give you.
-This is a far more reliable way than 3-D Simulation Technology to choose the shape and size of the implant.
+Based on many chest and breast measurements, our doctor will hand you various implant shapes and sizes that suit your measurements and have you insert them one at a time into a crop-top to see in a mirror the correction each can give you.
+This is a far more reliable way than 3-D Simulation Technology to choose the shape and size of implant.

 Watch Our ‘Breast Augmentation’ Animation Video

 View Our 'Before & After' Photo Galleries